AvyuktaNagrath/CS-1331-Grade-Calculator/README.md

 # Project Info
- Site is accessible at https://avyuktanagrath.github.io/CS-1331-Grade-Calculator/.
- Site is deployed using GitHub Pages.
+ Site is accessible at https://avyuktanagrath.github.io/CS-1331-Grade-Calculator/. using GitHub Pages.
  Project is built using basic JS and HTML.
+Don't worry Professor Musaev, I used OOP principles wherever I could 😅.

 # Features
  The project was put together in two hours and, thus, is rather simple.
 In order to use the website, input your scores and calculate using the button below.